 Tanya Lokshina is the Russia program director and a senior researcher at Human Rights Watch and is based in Moscow.
 Having joined Human Rights Watch in January 2008, Lokshina authored several reports on egregious abuses in Russia’s turbulent North Caucasus region and co-authored a report on violations of international humanitarian law during the 2008 armed conflict in Georgia.
 Her recent publications include a range of materials on Russia’s vicious crackdown on critics of the government and on violations of international humanitarian law during the armed conflict in eastern Ukraine.

-Emilia is Chair of Society for Cultural Policy Research in Finland, Board Member of the Finnish Political Science Association, editor of the Finnish Political Science Association’s book series, and Senior Lecturer in Political Science.
+Emilia is Chair of Finnish League Science Publishers, Board Member of the Finnish Political Science Association, and vice board-member of Finnish Federation of Learned Societies, and Senior Lecturer in Political Science at the University of Helsinki.
+She has been founded Finnish PSA’s online magazine Politiikasta and the Society for Cultural Policy Research in Finland.
 Her research interests revolve around politics and cultural studies, with particular specialties identities and identification, populism, urban politics and memory, cultural politics and policy, and Europe.
+She has especially engaged with populism and political polarisation in Hungary, and right-wing populism in Finland.
+She is a senior researcher at the research consortium on Mainstreaming Populism funded by the Academy of Finland from September 2017 to 2021.

 Guney Yildiz has been a reporter and producer at BBC News for the past four years.
 He secured one of the BBC’s biggest scoops of 2014 – an interview with US-based Turkish cleric Fethullah Gulen, often blamed by the Turkish state for alleged attempted coup in summer 2016 – and broke news of the fall of the UNESCO-recognized city of Palmyra to Islamic State.
 Since January 2017, he has been a Special Adviser to the UK Parliament’s Foreign Affairs Select Committee, where he advises on Turkey and its foreign policy, the human rights situation in the country, and the future of NATO cooperation with Turkey.